boypt/openssh-deb/README.md

 Run `./compile.sh` from the desktop Terminal(`mate-terminal`).
 During install the `builddep/*.deb`, a `kysec_auth` dialog would pop up asking for installing permissions.
 Manual click on the permit button is needed.

-If running in a ssh session, the compile script fail without permission to install.
+If running in a ssh session, the compile script would fail without permissions.